GetEmerson/emerson-rb/README.md

 Emerson has attempts to push/force nothing; only to encourage a "pull-model".
 When people ask, "how would I write this in `emerson-js`?", my answer is always, "how would you write it in jQuery?".

-### Footnotes

-[^1]: What code to write, where to put it, what to name it.
-[^2]: We observe that domain-based modeling is generally done well for the server-side components of a web application, but the patterns and conventions are not promoted through the presentation tier and client-side.

 ---

 ## Code examples (VERY WIP):